old-backside-byu-project/backside/README.md

   TODO: add in the proxy repo
 - HTTP API, the HTTP api is used for retrieving the state as well as publishing
 - Client Library, a client library that is API compatible with firebase
-- Administrative Frontend, allows for browsing the data as well as providing information about backfire
+- Administrative Frontend, allows for browsing the data as well as providing information about backside

 # Getting Started
-This repo contains everything you need to get started with backfire.
+This repo contains everything you need to get started with backside.

 ## Prerequisites
 1. Install RabbitMQ (follow the guide on http://www.rabbitmq.com/download.html)
-2. `npm install -g backfire`
+2. `npm install -g backside`
-3. `backfire`
+3. `backside`

 # Developing
 Websockets via socksjs